 Greek Yogurt and Fruit

-Low- and nonfat Greek yogurt is higher in protein than traditional yogurt, with 17 grams of protein in 6 ounces of nonfat yogurt.
+Low- and nonfat Greek yogurt is higher in protein than traditional yogurt, with approximately 20 grams of protein in 6 ounces of nonfat yogurt, according to the United States Department of Agriculture.
 This excellent source of non-meat protein pairs well with fruit, which provides the carbohydrates that will help you replenish your glycogen stores.
 Many fruits are also loaded with water, which helps replenish the water you lost on your run.

 Banana and Almond Butter

 Along with being a good carbohydrate source, bananas are high in potassium, an electrolyte that is often depleted following sweaty, strenuous running.
 Almond butter provides protein and a small amount of healthy fat, both of which help you feel satisfied for longer and less likely to overeat later in the day.
 Because almond butter is calorie-dense, limit yourself to one tablespoon with your banana.

 If you feel too nauseous to eat a snack after your run, drinking your snack may be more appealing.
 Chocolate milk has an optimal ratio of carbohydrates to protein, according to the the International Food Information Council Foundation.
 One cup of chocolate milk will provide three to four grams of carbs to one gram of protein.
 The added sugar will use up quite a few grams of your daily allowance, but if you know in advance you can compensate.